MicrosoftDocs/azure-docs/articles/azure-monitor/logs/data-retention-configure.md

 ## Pricing model

 The charge for adding interactive retention and long-term retention is calculated based on the volume of data you retain, in GB, and the number or days for which you retain the data.
-Log data that has `_IsBillable == false` isn't subject to ingestion charges.
+Log data that has `_IsBillable == false` isn't subject to ingestion or retention charges.

 For more information, see [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).